iotaledger/iota-wiki/shimmer/learn/shimmer-EVM/multichain.md

 - Parallel processing instead of predefined block intervals with limited block space.
 - No fee bidding wars to be included in the next block.
-- Secure anchor for an unlimited number of smart contract chains, allowing for a multi-chain environment.
+- Secure anchor for unlimited smart contract chains, allowing for a multi-chain environment.
 - Feeless anchoring that secures smart contract execution by making changes or execution results transparent to anyone.

 ### Value in a Multi-Chain Environment

-The Shimmer network comes with a powerful layer 1 tokenization framework, allowing anyone to mint, manage, melt, or burn their own custom layer 1 tokens and NFTs.
-For more information on this, check out the high-level introduction and deep dive articles.
+The Shimmer network has a powerful layer 1 tokenization framework, allowing anyone to mint, manage, melt, or burn their custom layer 1 tokens and NFTs.